 - ¼ teaspoon pepper

 - Cayenne pepper to taste I used a smidgeon

-- Heat olive oil in a pot over medium high heat.
+- Heat olive oil in a large pot over medium high heat.

 - Add apple and onion and saute for about 5 minutes or until onion is softened and apple begins to soften.